 - No ATF Form 4 transfers for these configurations

-- Standard 4473 procedures apply as with any pistol sale
+- Standard ATF Form 4473 procedures apply as with any pistol sale

 - No need to treat braced pistols differently from other handguns in inventory

-FFLs should update their inventory descriptions and sales practices to reflect current regulations.
-If you previously marked certain items as NFA-restricted, those designations should be corrected.
-Staff training may also be needed so employees understand the current rules when assisting customers.
+FFLs should update inventory descriptions and sales practices to reflect current regulations.
+If items were previously marked as NFA-restricted under the 2023 rule, those designations should be corrected.
+Staff training may be needed so employees can answer customer questions about the current rules.

-Some customers may still have questions about their previously registered firearms.
-FFLs can help by explaining the court outcomes and directing customers to official ATF communications.
-However, dealers should avoid providing specific legal advice on individual situations.
+Some customers may still have questions about previously registered firearms.
+FFLs can explain the court outcomes and direct customers to official ATF communications, but should avoid providing specific legal advice on individual situations.

 State and Local Variations

-While the federal brace ban is no longer enforceable, state and local laws may still apply.
-Some jurisdictions have their own restrictions on pistol configurations, magazine capacities, or overall firearm length.
+While the federal rule is no longer enforceable, state and local laws still apply.
+Several states maintain independent restrictions on pistol configurations, magazine capacities, or overall firearm length.
+California, Connecticut, New York, New Jersey, Illinois, Washington, Hawaii, and Maryland are commonly cited as states with active brace or short-barrel restrictions, though specific provisions vary.

 Stay Compliant with FastBound: Simplifying Your FFL Operations